-While HIPAA acquires all of the attention in the healthcare company, it is essential to know what is particularly assigned by HITECH – noting down that HITECH demands safeguarding of PHI (protected health information) and digitizing & sharing it with doctors as well as patients too.
-Also, enterprises have to know the method HITECH changes and amplifies the requirements of HIPAA.
-The method comes up with the file encryption technology and email compliance approaches, which can identify both requirements’ sets.
-In today’s blog, we are going to learn about HITECH compliance & its additional measures to digitize medical information & use to enhance healthcare quality.
+While HIPAA acquires all of the attention in the healthcare company, it is essential to know what is particularly assigned by HITECH – noting down that HITECH compliance demands to safeguard PHI (Protected Health Information) and digitizing & sharing it with doctors as well as patients too.
+Also, enterprises have to know the method HITECH changes and amplify the requirements of HIPAA.
+The method comes up with the file encryption technology and emails compliance approaches, which can identify both requirements’ sets.
+In today’s blog, we are going to learn about the HITECH compliance checklist & its additional measures to digitize medical information & use it to enhance healthcare quality.

-The Healthcare Information Technology for Economic and Clinical Health Act is a 2009 law, which was originated to motivate enterprises for promoting the adoption and meaningful use of EHR (Electronic Health Records).
-HITECH enforces additional measures to digitize medical information and use to enhance healthcare quality.
+The Healthcare Information Technology for Economic and Clinical Health Act is a 2009 law that originated to motivate enterprises to promote the adoption and meaningful use of EHR (Electronic Health Records).
+HITECH enforces additional measures to digitize medical information and use it to enhance healthcare quality.
 Also, it tries to avoid penalties that occur due to the failure in collecting sufficient use of EHR.

 Major Objectives of HITECH Compliance

-The major purpose of HITECH compliance is to encourage the use of interoperable and secure EHR throughout the United States.
-To do that, it comprises of three phases and they are mentioned below:
+The major purpose of the HITECH Act is to encourage the use of interoperable and secure EHR throughout the United States.
+To do that, it comprises three phases and they are mentioned below:

-- The first phase varies somewhat on the basis of enterprises or professionals; addressed healthcare executives must fulfill 15 major objectives, 5 out of 10 menu objectives and six CQMs (Clinical Quality Measures).
+- The first phase varies somewhat based on enterprises or professionals; addressed healthcare executives must fulfill 15 major objectives, 5 out of 10 menu objectives, and six CQMs (Clinical Quality Measures).
 Hospitals have 15 CQMs, 5 menus, and 15 core.
 Vendors will be explained in meetings about the inapplicable measures like chiropractors do not have to access electronic prescribing because they aren’t responsible for writing prescriptions.
-The major aim of this stage is to enhance the medical quality like going through the drug interactions and auditing and charting important signs along with the meaningful use purposes like securing and deploying EHR.
+The major aim of this stage is to enhance the medical quality by going through the drug interactions and auditing and charting important signs along with the meaningful use purposes like securing and deploying EHR.